Public History Alumni

 Lyzann Harlow (2006; 2013)

 Lyzann came to the study of Public History from the department of Anthropology.
 Her formal internship requirement was spent as the Jeanine Rioux Intern for The Trustees of Reservations, though Lyzann later completed curatorial internships at the Berkshire Museum and Strawbery Banke Museum as well.
 Her dissertation, "Mind the gap: Materiality of gendered landscapes in Deerfield, Massachusetts, ca. 1870--ca. 1920," explored the word of a community of historic preservation activists in Deerfield, Massachusetts, investigating not only the forces that shaped their work but the forces that contributed to their marginalization in the early twentieth century.
-Today Lyzann works as a historian and artifact analyst at Archaeological Services.
+Currently, Lyzann serves as the Field Director of the Summer Field School in Archaeology at the University of Massachusetts Amherst.
+She also works as a historian and artifact analyst at Archaeological Services.

 Jaimie Kicklighter (2013) | Library Technical Specialist, Auburn University Special Collections and Archives